8 Customer Choices Which Will Get Your Mortgage Loan Approval “Revoked” By The Bank

 For all the talk of how tough it is to be "mortgage approved", the basics of mortgages haven't changed.
-Mortgage approvals are still a combination of showing good income, equity, and credit.
+Getting a mortgage approval is still a combination of showing good income, equity, and credit.

-For some mortgage applicants, though, it's not getting approved for a mortgage that's the hard part -- it's staying approved for a mortgage.
+For some mortgage applicants, though, it's not the mortgage approval that's the hard part -- it's keeping the mortgage approval.

 There are plenty of land mines in the mortgage approval process.
 You'll want to stay clear of them.